6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \subsection{Development of Channel Simulators for 6G}

-In each generation, a few channel simulators were developed and played important roles in performance evaluations of communication technologies.
-In the 4G era, WINNER II provided the WINNER II channel models and corresponding implementations for link and system-level simulations \cite{WINNER2}, including generic and clustered delay line models defined for different propagation scenarios.
-In the 5G era, several organizations have developed simulators for link and system-level channel simulations.
-In 2014, the Quasi Deterministic Radio Channel Generator (QuaDriGa) was released by Fraunhofer Heinrich-Hertz-Institute \cite{CMG_Ref2}.
-In 2017, New York University (NYU) released a channel simulator named NYUSIM \cite{CMG_Ref1} based on the statistical spatial channel model proposed by NYU.
-In 2018, IMT-2020 CM-BUPT \cite{CMG_Ref3} was launched as an implementation of the widely recognized 5G standard GBSM channel model defined in ITU-R M.2412 \cite{2412} and 3GPP TR38.901 \cite{38901}.
-In recent years, with the development of 6G research, a series of channel simulators were released to capture channel characteristics of 6G technologies.
+In each wireless generation, a few channel simulators were developed and played important roles in performance evaluations of communication technologies.
+In the 4G era, WINNER II provided channel models and corresponding implementations for link- and system-level simulations \cite{WINNER2}, including generic and clustered delay line models defined for different propagation scenarios.
+In the 5G era, several organizations have developed simulators for link- and system-level channel simulations.
+In 2014, the Quasi Deterministic Radio Channel Generator (QuaDriGa) was released by the Fraunhofer Heinrich-Hertz Institute \cite{CMG_Ref2}.
+In 2017, New York University (NYU) released a channel simulator named NYUSIM \cite{CMG_Ref1}, which is based on the statistical spatial channel model proposed by NYU.
+In 2018, IMT-2020 CM-BUPT \cite{CMG_Ref3} was launched as an implementation of the widely recognized 5G standard GBSM channel model defined in ITU-R M.2412 \cite{2412} and 3GPP TR 38.901 \cite{38901}.
+In recent years, with the development of 6G research, a series of channel simulators have been released to capture the channel characteristics of 6G technologies.
 In 2020, SimRIS was released \cite{CMG_SimRIS}, providing a propagation channel for RIS-assisted communication research in various indoor and outdoor environments.
 In 2021, researchers from the Higher Institute for Applied Sciences and Technology (HIAST) published the TeraMIMO channel simulator for wideband MIMO THz communications \cite{CMG_TeraMIMO}.
-Besides, in 2023, the NYUSIM was updated to the 4.0 version which supports simulations of THz frequency bands.
+In addition, in 2023, the NYUSIM was updated to version 4.0, which supports simulations of THz frequency bands.
 In response to potential 6G technologies, including ISAC, XL-MIMO, THz, and RIS, research institutions and universities worldwide have developed various simulation platforms.
 The team from New York University compiled a comprehensive global survey of simulators in 2023 \cite{NYUSIM}, encompassing channel simulators, link-level simulators, system-level simulators, and network simulators.
 In this work, we specifically focus on conducting a systematic review of 6G channel simulators worldwide, as summarized in Table \ref{Sum of simulators}.
 The analysis reveals that the majority of channel simulators target THz band characterization, whereas a minority address specific domains.
 For example, NirvaWave specializes in near-field channel modeling, and SimRIS focuses on RIS channel emulation.
 Notably, BUPTCMCCCMG-IMT2030 stands out as one of the few simulators capable of supporting multiple emerging technologies simultaneously.